melsman/mlkit/doc/arm64-compiler.md

   are excluded from integer allocation.
 - `CodeGenUtilArm64` materializes 64-bit constants, performs aligned stack
   adjustments, and emits Mach-O GOT-based symbol addresses.
-- `CodeGenArm64` handles unboxed 64-bit word arithmetic, selected comparisons,
-  stack locals, global loads/stores, and raw fixed integer-register C calls.
-  It includes register-only direct ML calls/tail transfers and integer/word flow comparisons.
-Broader call and exception coverage belongs to milestone 4.
+- `CodeGenArm64` supports direct/indirect ML calls and tail transfers,
+  integer and FP argument banks, spilled arguments/results, closures, records, references, constructors, and exception handlers.
+Allocation uses the existing plain region runtime, preserving live ML registers across internal helper calls.
+ReML explicit regions use the same representation.
+- Floating-point arithmetic and comparisons use ARM FP instructions;
+  integer addition/subtraction check overflow and raise the ML exception.
+  Large offsets are materialized through scratch registers, and large stack frames use aligned adjustments that fit the instruction immediates.
-- ML calls use `bl`, callee-owned FP/LR saves, and `ret`.
-The C-facing main stub preserves x19-x29 and d8-d15.
-Return-address header space remains reserved according to the ABI design.
+- ML calls use `bl`/`blr`, callee-owned FP/LR saves, and `ret`.
+Tail transfers preserve the original LR and result block while changing argument counts.
+  The runtime's C `main` enters generated `code`, which installs the context and global regions and exits via `terminateML`.
+This entry does not return to C; returning callbacks remain future work.
 - `ExecutionArm64` assembles with `gcc -arch arm64 -c` and links with `gcc -arch arm64`.
 The output cache is `MLB/ARM64_<variant>`, distinct from X64 while preserving the manager's two-component cache-directory shape.